Avaiga/taipy-getting-started/step_01/README.md

+> You can download the final code of this step [here](../src/step_01.py).

+# Introducing Taipy visual elements

+A lot of visual elements can be added to the basic code viewed on Step 0.
+This Step shows how to use visual elements like charts, sliders and tables and implement them in the GUI.

 ## Importing the Dataset

-Suppose that you have a dataset.csv file, using the *Pandas* library, you can retrieve this dataset with the following codes:
+Suppose that you have a `dataset.csv` file, using the *Pandas* library, you can retrieve this dataset with the following codes:

 ```python
 import pandas as pd